-Our newsletter appears four times a year and our members communicate by letter, fax, e-mail and in some cases video conferencing.
+Our newsletter appears three times a year and our members communicate by letter, fax, e-mail and in some cases video conferencing.

 HOPE provide the structure for full participation and sharing in an area of education where one could feel very isolated.

 Our main aim is always to ensure that the sick child receives an education that is comprehensive, of the highest quality and covers his individual needs.

 • To establish the right for hospitalized children to education according to their individual needs in a suitable environment to ensure this education for the sick child convalescing at home